Neighbor's home security camera scoping out your yard? It's not criminal.

-ST. PETE BEACH, Fla. — A woman in St. Petersburg says her neighbor's home camera is keeping an eye on more than she'd like, and police say there's nothing they can do about it.
+ST. PETERSBURG, Fla. — A woman in St. Petersburg says her neighbor's home camera is keeping an eye on more than she'd like, and police say there's nothing they can do about it.

 Donna Redmon tells 10 Tampa Bay that she and her neighbors have had a combative relationship for months now.
 She says it started when she caught some of the men on their property peering over her fence while she was using her pool.